kellychoy/YelpReview-Ratings/README.md

 2. [Topic Modeling/Predictive Modeling](https://github.com/kellychoy/YelpReview-Ratings/blob/main/topic_modeling_step.ipynb)

    This notebook explains the steps to prepare for Latent Dirichlet Allocation (LDA) Topic Modeling and several predictive model analyses.
 Utilizing NLTK (Natural Language Toolkit), the text was preprocessed and tokenized.
-Stop words were also removed and I made sure all the content we were working with was in the same language - in this case, English.
+Stop words and punctuation were also removed, and I ensured all the content we were working with was in the same language - in this case, English.
+For text vectorization, scikit-learn's TfidfVectorizer was used.
+Identified 10 topics that the reviews may fall into and created some visualizations utilizing Tableau for deeper analysis.
+   For predictive modeling, I wanted to see whether the topics of the reviews can help predict the rating of the restaurant.
+Linear Regression and XGBoost regression were conducted and compared.
+Binary and Multi-classifications were also tested to see if there were any improvements to the data.